 Calling all homeowners!
 With the 2013 tax season upon us, it’s time to get your paperwork in order and consider all the ways to minimize your tax liability.
-Whether you own a single-family home, a townhouse, or a condo, there are various home-related expenses that you should be sure to deduct.
+Whether you own a single-family home, a townhouse, or a condo, there are various 2014 homeowner tax deductions that you should be sure to take a look at.
 We suggest starting with these:

 And as always, save your receipts!